Looking for more in About us or Our policies?

 When working with partners, establish who the lead is for child protection and safeguarding, clearly define responsibilities, share and agree the importance of monitoring child protection to our standards.

 Risk assessments should be carried out for events.
-Staff should use one of Scottish Book Trust’s available Risk Asssessment templates(this link will open in a new window), as appropriate to the programme/event being planned.
+Staff should use one of the available Risk Asssessment templates, as appropriate to the programme/event being planned.

 If you are a partner or affiliate please contact your Scottish Book Trust representative if you need these templates.